Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Results

 As mentioned earlier, characterizing the ``order'' in any type of amorphous solid is a non-trivial problem.
 One of the ideas that has been applied extensively in glassy systems is that of measuring the persistence of patterns through an overlap matrix.
-In lattice models such as spin glasses, for example\cite{RevModPhys.58.765}, similarity between two different replicas, $ \alpha $ and $ \beta $ at a given temperature, is measured by the overlap matrix $ Q^{\alpha,\beta} $:
+In lattice models such as spin glasses, for example~\cite{RevModPhys.58.765}, similarity between two different replicas, $ \alpha $ and $ \beta $ at a given temperature, is measured by the overlap matrix $ Q^{\alpha,\beta} $:

-where $ \sigma_{\alpha}^i $ is the $ i^{th} $ spin of the replica $ \alpha $.
+where $ s_{\alpha}^i $ is the $ i^{th} $ spin of the replica $ \alpha $.
 The angular bracket denotes thermal average.
 Each element of the overlap matrix varies between $ 0 $ and $ 1 $.
 In the high temperature phase, the average overlap for a system of $ N $ spins, $ \bar{Q} = \frac 1 N \sum_{i} Q^{\alpha,\beta}_i $ , is zero, whereas in the spin-glass phase $ \bar{Q} $ is nonzero.
-One can construct similar overlap matrices for continuum systems, and this has been done in the context of molecular glasses~\cite{dasgupta1991there,dasgupta2000free}, where one analyzes the overlap of coarse-grained density fields corresponding to different free energy minima.
+One can construct similar overlap matrices for continuum systems, and this has been done in the context of molecular glasses~\cite{dasgupta1991there,dasgupta2000free}, where one analyzes the overlap of coarse-grained density fields corresponding to different free energy minima. { The overlap measure of order is similar to measuring autocorrelation functions.
+The autocorrelation function is an overlap of configurations at different times and thus explicitly measures the persistence of patterns.
+A non-vanishing correlation in the limit of infinite time is equivalent to a finite overlap~\cite{RevModPhys.58.765}. the Edwards-Anderson order parameter in spin glasses is the large-time limit of the spin autocorrelation function~\cite{edwards1975theory}.